Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 \begin{theorem}[{\cite[Proposition 3.1]{BFS1}}, cf. {\cite[Theorem 2.3]{KLW}}] Let $\{u_1,\ldots,u_m\}$ be a family of contracting similarities of $\R^d$ satisfying the open set condition (see Definition \ref{definitionCIFS}), and let $K$ be the limit set of this family (see Definition \ref{definitionlimitset}).
 If $K$ is not contained in an affine hyperplane, then $\mu = \scrH^\delta\given K$ is absolutely friendly, where $\delta = \HD(K)$. \end{theorem} Here and hereafter, $\HD(S)$ denotes the Hausdorff dimension of a set $S$, and $\scrH^s(S)$ denotes the $s$-dimensional Hausdorff measure of $S$.

 Theorem \ref{theoremsimilarityIFS} was generalized by the fourth-named author as follows:

-\begin{theorem}[{\cite[Corollary 1.6]{Urbanski}}\Footnote{Although the cited theorem includes the assumption $d\geq 2$, the case $d = 1$ is true as a consequence of Theorem \ref{theoremahlforsregular} and \cite[Theorem 3.14]{MauldinUrbanski1}.}] Let $\{u_1,\ldots,u_m\}$ be a finite irreducible conformal iterated function system (CIFS) (see Definition \ref{definitionCIFS}) on $\R^d$ satisfying the open set condition, and let $K$ be the limit set of this family.
-Then $\mu = \scrH^\delta\given K$ is absolutely friendly, where $\delta = \HD(K)$.\Footnote{{\it Remark.} Although KLW write that Theorem \ref{theoremconformalfinite} provides a partial answer to a conjecture of theirs \cite[Conjecture 10.6 and ``Added in proof'' below]{KLW}, it actually provides a complete answer.
+\begin{theorem}[{\cite[Corollary 1.6]{Urbanski}}\Footnote{Although this theorem includes the assumption $d\geq 2$, the case $d = 1$ is true due to Theorem \ref{theoremahlforsregular} and \cite[Theorem 3.14]{MauldinUrbanski1}.}] Let $\{u_1,\ldots,u_m\}$ be a finite irreducible conformal iterated function system (CIFS) (see Definition \ref{definitionCIFS}) on $\R^d$ satisfying the strong open set condition, and let $K$ be the limit set of this family.
+Then $\mu = \scrH^\delta\given K$ is absolutely friendly, where $\delta = \HD(K)$. \end{theorem} \begin{remark} Although KLW write that Theorem \ref{theoremconformalfinite} provides a partial answer to a conjecture of theirs \cite[Conjecture 10.6 and ``Added in proof'' below]{KLW}, it actually provides a complete answer.
 Indeed, suppose that a CIFS satisfies the irreducibility assumption of KLW but not that of \cite{Urbanski}.
 Then the limit set $K$ of this CIFS is contained in a proper nondegenerate real-analytic submanifold $M\subset \R^d$, which if $d\geq 3$ is a sphere.
 Let $\phi:U\to M$ be a coordinate chart, where $U\subset \R^{d - 1}$.
 If $d\geq 3$, assume that $\phi$ is stereographic projection.
 Then $\phi^{-1}(K)$ is the limit set of a CIFS which satisfies the irreducibility assumption of \cite{Urbanski}.
-Thus by Theorem \ref{theoremconformalfinite}, $\HH^\delta\given \phi^{-1}(K)$ is absolutely friendly, and by \cite[Theorem 2.1(b)]{KLW}, $\HH^\delta\given K \asymp_\times \phi_*[\HH^\delta\given \phi^{-1}(K)]$ is friendly and thus strongly extremal.} \end{theorem}
+Thus by Theorem \ref{theoremconformalfinite}, $\HH^\delta\given \phi^{-1}(K)$ is absolutely friendly, and by \cite[Theorem 2.1(b)]{KLW},